What is an institutional loan?

 Pros

-- They can be preferable to private student loans: Depending on your situation, your college or university may offer better terms than what you can get with a private lender.
+- They may be more affordable than private student loans: Because institutional loan rates are often the same for all students, regardless of credit score, your college or university may offer better terms than what you can get with a different lender.
 In some cases, you could even get a lower interest rate than what federal loans offer.

 - Some may not require a credit check: In some cases, particularly if it’s a short-term loan, you may not need to undergo a credit check to get approved.